smhsprog/club/guidelines/README.md

  Ex: `Hello There!
 I'm Samuel Escapa, one of the leaders of this club, what's your name?
 [Peter] Hi Peter, Welcome!`

- - Have a signup sheet!: [Here](https://docs.google.com/spreadsheets/d/14p7mebY3Sa_BoRtAG8taHM-Q7fw5I8m1jVlSSylV61A/edit?usp=sharing)
+- Have a signup sheet: [Here](https://docs.google.com/spreadsheets/d/14p7mebY3Sa_BoRtAG8taHM-Q7fw5I8m1jVlSSylV61A/edit?usp=sharing)

 ## Presentation